Warning Signs of a Heart Attack

 - Although these heart attack cases can happen in people of any age, they are more common in people middle age or older.

 Heart attacks can happen at any time.
 Recognizing the most common signs is important.
-CPR training for heart attacks will help you to understand how to respond if someone displays common warning signs.
+CPR and First-Aid Training for heart attacks will help you to understand how to respond if someone displays common warning signs.

 Many people have aging relatives.
 Age makes these relatives prone to heart attacks.
 Training and CPR certification can also help you better grasp the reason heart attacks happen.
 This understanding will help you to recall and apply the information in real time.